 Prepare the topping:

-Pour this mixture into the cups, about 3/4 cup full and steam over high heat for 15 minutes
+- Pour the batter into preheated cups, about 3/4 cup full and steam over medium heat for 18-20 minutes for large cakes (if using muffin cups) or 12-15 minutes for smaller cakes

-After 15 minutes, remove from the steamer and let them cool down for 5 minutes.
+- After steaming, remove from the steamer and let them cool down for 5 minutes.
+The middle may still appear to have a bit of liquid pooling, but they will dry up as they cool down.
 They can be easily removed by running a small rubber spatula around the edge and lift them up.
 Sprinkle with the coconut toppings and serve

-Repeat with the next batch of steaming if you need to and make sure the steaming water is back to a rolling boil before steaming.
+- Repeat with the next batch of steaming if you need to and make sure the steaming water is back to a rolling boil before steaming and remember to preheat the cups